Myrtle Beach, Aynor, Conway, Georgetown,... Market Research here.

 Local Guidance

-Horry County (the heart of the Grand Strand) spans everything from oceanfront and Intracoastal living in Myrtle Beach/North Myrtle Beach to fast-growing inland hubs like Carolina Forest, Conway, Socastee, and the 501/22/31 corridors—plus more rural options west and north (Aynor, Loris, Longs).
-That variety matters right now because the market isn’t moving at the same speed across property types or locations.
+Horry County (the heart of the Grand Strand) stretches from oceanfront and Intracoastal markets (Myrtle Beach / North Myrtle Beach) to fast-growing inland hubs like Carolina Forest, Conway, and Socastee—plus rural options west and north like Aynor, Loris, and Longs.
+That variety matters because the market isn’t moving at the same speed everywhere.

-Overall, conditions look more balanced and negotiation-friendly than the “frantic” years.
-Inventory has built up from earlier lows, and marketing times have generally stretched, signaling buyers are taking longer to decide and comparing more options.
-Sellers can still win—but pricing and presentation are doing more of the heavy lifting than they did a couple years ago.
+Countywide, conditions are more balanced and negotiation-friendly than the “frantic” years.
+Inventory is up from earlier lows and marketing times are longer, which signals buyers are taking more time and comparing more options.
+Sellers can still do well—but pricing and presentation are doing more of the heavy lifting.

-• Single-family homes: Supply rose over time and has recently eased a bit from a higher point—still not “tight,” but not wide open either.
-This is a market where the best homes still move, while “just okay” listings often need adjustments.
+Single-family homes: Supply rose and recently eased a bit from a higher point—still not “tight,” but not wide open.
+The best homes move; “just okay” homes often need price or terms adjustments.

-• Condos & townhomes: Supply has climbed more noticeably, which typically translates to more choice and leverage for buyers (especially outside the most premium view/location niches).
-Expect more price reductions and concessions where monthly carrying costs are high or rules are restrictive.
+Condos & townhomes: Supply has climbed more noticeably, giving buyers more leverage—especially outside premium view/location niches.
+Expect more reductions and concessions where carrying costs (HOA + insurance) are high or rules are restrictive.

-• Manufactured/modular: Supply has also increased meaningfully.
-This segment tends to be price- and payment-sensitive, so condition, financing compatibility, and park/land terms matter a lot.
+Manufactured/modular: Supply has also increased meaningfully.
+This segment is price/payment-sensitive, so condition, financing compatibility, and park/land terms matter a lot.

 Pricing and value guidance